Sharovarshchyna: Sharovarshchyna in present-day Ukraine

 With the development of commercial activity in independent Ukraine, sharovarshchyna has spread to advertising, ethnic restaurants, souvenirs, soap operas, etc., which in one way or another use "nationally colored" elements.
-Modern examples of sharovarshchyna are concerts by Mykhailo Poplavsky - songs "Salo", "Varenychky", as well as productions by studios like "Kvartal-95", works by Anatoliy Hnatiuk, Oksana Pekun, the band "Lisapetnyi Batalion", which are imitated by numerous amateur bands.
+Modern examples of sharovarshchyna are concerts by Mykhailo Poplavskyi - songs "Salo", "Varenychky", as well as productions by studios like "Kvartal-95", works by Anatoliy Hnatiuk, Oksana Pekun, the band "Lisapetnyi Batalion", which are imitated by numerous amateur bands.

 The image and performances of Verka Serdyuchka fit into the "sharovary" image, although it is sometimes noted that that is a postmodernist character.
 Sometimes the so-called "Cossack rock" performed by the bands "Haidamaky" and "Tin Sontsia" could also be considered to be "sharovarshchyna".
 The stereotypical image of Ukrainians is promoted in the movie "Crazy Wedding".

 In the 2000s, sharovarshchyna was complemented by the sexualization of Ukrainian women in folk costumes.
 The components of her image include a loose shirt, large neckline, no necklace, and uncovered head.
 A popular souvenir was motanka dolls, but sewn instead of wound.

 Sharovarshchyna is widely manifested in the so-called "Cossack fantasy".
 Although the legacy of Nikolai Gogol has cemented the connection of the Cossacks with mysticism and fantasy, the historical context of the emergence of the Ukrainian nation is important.
 Western fantasy is more based on the romanticized image of the Middle Ages, while the Cossacks are from the early modern period.
 While the source of inspiration for Western fantasy authors was often fakes of national epics, for Ukrainian authors it was historical novels more distant from mythology (for example, the novel Black Council) or deliberately artistic treatments of the Cossack theme (as in part "Kobzar").

 In context of the Russian-Ukrainian war, numerous business projects have emerged since 2014 that use authentic ancient embroidery to create modern products.
 These projects could be considered to be destroying the folk products that had survived until then to alter them into hoodies or ecobags.

 A related phenomenon is "bayraktarshchyna" (from song "Bayraktar"), a similar one-sided comic coverage of the Russian-Ukrainian war in Ukrainian mass culture.